koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 Yet, as we have seen, technical and organisational challenges - some obvious, some not so.

-In any case, the reliability depends on appropriate timeout configurations and circuit breakers.
+The reliability depends on timeout configurations and circuit breakers.
 Effective monitoring, alerting and clear [service level objectives](https://sre.google/sre-book/service-level-objectives/) make life easier for everybody.

 Graceful degradation can mitigate business impact.
 E.g. falling back to a locally cached variant or some default behaviour.
 The solution space depends on the business domain.
 The person owning the service must decide on the proper strategy.

 The organisational implications are harder to tackle.
 Personal bias, politics, and money may impact the level of cooperation between teams.
-Especially, if the teams cross project boundaries.
+Especially if the teams cross project boundaries.
 For E.g. one team working on a new and shiny cloud service and the other maintains a not-so-shiny backend legacy service.

 We should try to make these dependencies transparent.
 Especially the kind of relationship (conformist etc.) is very helpful.
 This can support dealing with such situations.
 Context-maps from Strategic-Domain-Driven-Design are one great tool to visualise this.

-It is worth mentioning, that the organisational challenges are the same for code and library reuse.
+It is worth mentioning that the organisational challenges are the same for code and library reuse.
 If different teams own reused libraries, then the same questions need an answer.

 If you want to dig deeper into these topics, then the following books are worth checking out: